What a day!

 Couch’s lovely orchard is a Luther cornerstone, and it was great to see the line of customers there today.
 More will come every day until they sell out.
 Those who have jumped out of their skin at the sound of the intermittent “boom,” should know that crow deterring cannon will get packed away once the pecans are off the trees … until next year.

-In a twist of either marketing brilliance, or simply Marketing 101, the orchard partnered with one of Luther’s new businesses, The 116 Farmstead, Market and Table to help serve their customers.
+In a twist of either marketing brilliance, or simply Marketing 101, the orchard partnered with one of Luther’s new businesses, The 116 Farmstead Market & Table with a cookie coupon.
 Those who bought pecans got a coupon for a cookie at The 116.
 Several out-of-town visitors made their way to Main Street to redeem their coupon.

 Full disclosure, I worked at The 116 today, and met plenty of cookie hunting pecan connoisseurs.
 They came from Weatherford, Edmond, Midwest City, Blanchard and even Colorado.
 They had some lunch, looked around and pledged to come back to our town.